 Located in the northern part of the area known as the Northern Neck of the Virginia, this historical area brings you the fine distinctions of General Robert E. Lee at Stratford Hall; The birthplace of President George Washington; James Monroe’s Birthplace.

 Swimmers and sunbathers enjoy the second longest public beach in Virginia.
 Along the waterfront, people are playing and happily enjoying the beach.
 The shops are busy and all the benches along the Boardwalk are full of people relaxing and eating ice cream or cotton candy from the ice cream shops.
-People can walk or ride their golf carts and enjoy the public owned and maintained Boardwalk and well-groomed beaches.

 Along Irving Avenue, and other streets back to Monroe Bay, the houses are well kept, clean and contribute to the maritime theme.
 Throughout the town, many homeowners have upgraded their homes to give them the early 1900 Victorian era-look with fanciful colors and beautiful gardens.